sizhky/sizhky.github.io/_posts/2017-11-09-neural-network-transformations.markdown

 <img src="/assets/kerneltrick/1.png" style="margin-top: 10px"/>
 <p class="caption">Initially for the machine all the data is simply there on the ground.
 Just lying.
 No redness or blueness attached.
 It knows nothing, like John Snow.</p>
-But fter the first transformation the points are shot into 3d space.
+But after the first transformation, the points are shot into 3d space.
 <img src="/assets/kerneltrick/2.png" style="margin-top: 10px"/>
 <img src="/assets/kerneltrick/2.1.png"/>